Commensurating actions of birational groups and groups of pseudo-automorphisms: Introduction

 \subsection{Pseudo-regularizations}

 Let $X$ be a projective variety.
 The group $\Bir(X)$ does not really act on $X$, because there are indeterminacy points; it does not act on the set of hypersurfaces either, because some of them may be contracted.
-As we shall explain, one can introduce the set $\Hyp(X)$ of all irreducible and reduced hypersurfaces in all birational models $X'\dasharrow X$ (up to a natural identification).
-Then there is a natural action of the group $\Bir(X)$ on this set, given by strict transforms.
-The rigorous construction of this action follows from a general categorical framework, which is developed in Section \ref{S:cat}.
-Moreover, this action commensurates the subset $\Hy(X)$ of hypersurfaces of $X$.
-This construction leads to the following result.
+As we shall see, one can introduce the set $\Hyp(X)$ of all irreducible and reduced hypersurfaces in all birational models $X'\dasharrow X$ (up to a natural identification).
+Then, there is a natural action of the group $\Bir(X)$ on this set, given by strict transforms of hypersurfaces.
+Indeed, the rigorous construction of this action follows naturally from the action on the set of divisorial valuations.
+Since this action commensurates the subset $\Hy(X)$ of hypersurfaces of $X$, this construction leads to the following result.

 \begin{thm-A} {\sl{Let $X$ be a projective variety over an algebraically closed field.
 Let $\Gamma$ be a subgroup of $\Bir(X)$.
 If $\Gamma$ has Property {\FW}, then $\Gamma$ is pseudo-regularizable.}} \end{thm-A}